definfo/cnn-cifar-10/README.md

 1. **Cosine Annealing** (Recommended): Provides smooth decay with good convergence properties
 2. **Linear Decay**: Simple and effective for shorter training runs
 3. **Step Decay**: Good for fine-tuning and when you know optimal decay points
-   - **SimpleCNN 200-epoch optimized**: Steps at epochs 50, 100, 150, 175
 4. **Warmup**: Essential for training stability, especially with higher learning rates

 ### Dynamic Dropout

-1. **Linear Decay**: Gradually reduce overfitting as model learns (recommended for 200-epoch training)
+1. **Linear Decay**: Gradually reduce overfitting as model learns
 2. **Cosine Decay**: Smooth dropout reduction following cosine curve
 3. **Adaptive**: Automatically adjust based on validation performance
 4. **Constant**: Traditional approach, good baseline

-### Training Strategy for SimpleCNN (200 epochs)
+### Training Strategy for SimpleCNN (40 epochs)

-The 200-epoch training strategy for SimpleCNN is designed for maximum performance:
+The 40-epoch training strategy for SimpleCNN is designed for maximum performance:

-1. **High initial learning rate (0.02)** with cosine decay to explore the parameter space effectively
+1. **High initial learning rate (0.015)** with cosine decay to explore the parameter space effectively
-2. **Longer warmup (10 epochs)** to stabilize training with the higher learning rate
+2. **Longer warmup (6 epochs)** to stabilize training with the higher learning rate
 3. **Dynamic dropout (0.6→0.2)** to prevent overfitting early while allowing the model to learn complex patterns later
-4. **Extended training (200 epochs)** to fully converge and achieve optimal performance
+4. **Extended training (40 epochs)** to fully converge and achieve optimal performance

 This strategy typically achieves 10-15% higher accuracy than the previous 20-epoch default.